jaymoulin/docker-jdownloader/README.md

 ### Direct Connection Mode

-Direct Connection mode (or Direct Connections) improves the use of this container via MyJDownloader GUI.
+Direct Connection mode (or Direct Connections) improves the use of this container via MyJDownloader GUI and is strongly recommended at least in your LAN.

 By enabling this mode, the communication happens directly between the client and the JDownloader server via port 3129 (by default), instead of being routed trough MyJDownloader servers.
 This enables the GUI to respond much faster with information reliably updating over time.
 In this mode, MyJDownloader server still handles service related tasks, like the session authentication and notifications.